Slevinski/slevinski.github.io/series/university-of-iowa/entries/pi-or-lab-base/essay.md

 # PI or Lab Base

-**A practical case for giving Steve Slevinski a PI or lab base now**
+**A practical case for giving Steve Slevinski a PI, lab, or unit relationship now**

 ## Core message

 The first move is small, practical, and immediate:

-- give Steve Slevinski a PI or lab base now
+- give Steve Slevinski a PI, lab, or unit relationship now
-- let useful research support begin from a real institutional base
+- let useful research support begin from an accountable institutional location
 - allow funding, grants, collaborations, and infrastructure support to grow around that base

 The University of Iowa is not being asked to fund a fully developed center all at once.

 It is asking for the first enabling structure:

-> a PI or lab base that makes practical work easier to use, support, and grow
+> a PI, lab, or unit relationship that makes practical work easier to use, support, and grow

 That one decision changes the environment around the work.
-It gives Steve an academic base, gives other collaborators a place to connect, and makes future grant writing, sustained capacity, and infrastructure planning far more credible.
+It gives Steve an academic location, gives other collaborators a place to connect, and makes future grant writing, sustained capacity, and infrastructure planning far more credible.

 The focus here stays intentionally narrow: make the first institutional decision clear enough that useful work can begin.

 ## Why this matters now

-The timing matters because the work already has practical value and real long-term potential, but it is harder to stabilize either one without a real home inside the University.
+The timing matters because the work already has practical value and real long-term potential, but it is harder to stabilize either one without an accountable location inside the University.

 A PI or lab base matters now because it:

-- gives the work a place to live inside the University
+- gives the work a visible place inside the University
 - gives the work an academic and administrative location
 - makes conversations with collaborators more concrete
 - creates a place from which grant concepts can be developed